lisyce/StardewValleyMods/EnemyOfTheValley/docs/dialogue.md

 Since this mod uses this scheme for vanilla NPCs, you can check out the content pack folder (\[CP\] EnemyOfTheValley) for examples.

+## Rainy Day Dialogue

+This mod supports negative heart dialogue on rainy days.
+These dialogue keys go in the asset `BarleyZP.EnemyOfTheValley/NegativeHeartDialogue/Rainy`.
+This asset is of the same format of the `Characters/Dialogue/Rainy` [vanilla asset](https://stardewvalleywiki.com/Modding:Dialogue#Rain_dialogue).

 ## Location-Specific Dialogue

 > Recommended Asset: EOTV